keep-it-cool/kangouroute/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.2.

-Run `ng serve` for a dev server.
+After installing all dependencies with `npm install`, run `ng serve` for a dev server (may take a few minutes).
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 * Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.
 * Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.